TinyLLaVA/TinyLLaVA_Factory/README.md

 ### Quick Inference Scripts
 If you want to launch the model trained by yourself or us locally, here's an example.
 <details>
-<summary>Run inference with the model trained by yourself</summary>
+<summary>Run inference with the model trained by yourself or downloaded from HuggingFace</summary>

 ```Python
 from tinyllava.eval.run_tiny_llava import eval_model